jaredtritz/jsonsails-readthedocs/source/scripting/logic.rst

 Logic
 =====

-Several nodes contain a logic tab, which is expected to return a boolean and it determines whether the node is rendered.
+The logic tab is JS expected to return a boolean and it determines whether the node and everything under it is rendered.

 .. code-block:: javascript